 Risotto is one of those classic recipes that I am sure I will be perfecting until the end of time.
 That is to say, this one is good: but it’s not the ultimate.
 I don’t think there is one ultimate recipe for risotto.
-Not to mention there are a million variations.
+Not to mention the millions of variations.

 The traditional way to make risotto is to slowly add pre-warmed broth, a bit at a time.
-There are recipes that skip this, but the one time I tried it the results weren’t great.
-Some warn that you have to stir constantly; I’ve found that you can step away for a minute or so.
+There are recipes that skip this, but the one time I tried it the results were not great.
+Some warn that you have to stir constantly; I’ve found that you can step away for a couple of minutes at a time.

-I like to have everything prepped, but there is enough cook time that much of this could probably be prepped while the rice cooks.
+I like to have all of the ingredients prepared ahead of time, but there is enough cook time that much of this could probably be prepped while the rice cooks.
 As written, this is an omnivore’s recipe, but you can easily remove the bacon and swap in vegetable broth for a vegetarian version.
-I saved the pea puree for a prettier look, but you could integrate it more by stirring it into the risotto right as it comes off the heat.
+I swirled in the pea puree for a prettier look, but you could integrate it more by stirring it into the risotto right as it comes off the heat.

 Although we usually eat this as an entree, it’s often served as an appetizer.
 Consider serving as a starter or side to a lovely, slow Easter dinner.

-Even if you are very fast, even if you prep quickly and the rice is perfect, this is at least a 45-minute recipe over a slow heat.
+Even if you are a very fast cook, even if you prep quickly and the rice is perfect, this is at least a 45-minute recipe over a slow heat.
 Take the time.
 Inhale deeply.
 Embrace it.